kenSpicer/ken-s-notebook/README.md

 Today is Sunday, March 15,2026.
 Spent day at Church....
 Today is Monday, March 16,2026.
 Spent day doing domestic things and working on first personal project.
 Today is Tuesday, March 17,2026.
 Did spend some time on my personl project and taking care of family things (grocery shopping, et.)
 No lessons completed.
+Today is Wednesday, March 18, 2026.
+Spent day on personal project and household duties, (cooking, etc.) No lessons completed.